dinerojs/dinero.js/README.md

 Dinero({ amount: 500 }).add(Dinero({ amount: 500 })).multiply(4)
 ```

+**Note:** because method calls are executed sequentially, mathematical operator precedence doesn't apply.
+When you execute the code above, the addition happens before the multiplication, evaluating to `4000`, while `500 + 500 * 4` would normally evaluate to `2500`.
+If you need to perform an operation before another, make sure you call it first.

 You can ask all kinds of questions to your Dinero instance.
 You'll get a `Boolean` in return:

 ```js